mtuann/gui-ml-track/README.md

 ``` -->

 ## Overview
 GUI-ML is a web application built with Streamlit, a Python library for creating web applications.
 The application uses Redis as a database to store the job status and experiment results.
-The application uses Celery, a distributed task queue, to run the machine learning jobs with the specified hyperparameters.

 ### Database